0cjs/sedoc/8bit/floppy.md

 connectors (reduce write current, etc.) and sometimes termination have to be tweaked.
 See [[hj-replace]] for more details.

+The last drive on a chain should be terminated.
+Normally this is done with 150 Ω resistors.
+However, many modern 3.5" drives (and a few 5.25" ones) use 1000 Ω resistors on all drives, which usually works ok.
+If there are issues with these 1000 Ω drives and a final drive terminated with 150 Ω, you can try raising the value of the termination resistors in the final drive.

 #### 8" Drive Information

 Shugart SA800/801 drive connector pinout: